Creating an Acne Diet Plan: Eating Food That Clears Hormonal Acne

 Are Bananas Bad for Acne?

 You may be surprised to hear that bananas may be causing your acne breakouts.
-Why might eating bananas regularly as a part of your diet be a bad thing?
-It has a lot to do with the glycemic index.
+Eating bananas regularly as a part of your diet can be a bad thing and it has a lot to do with the glycemic index.

 The glycemic index measures glucose in foods, from 0 to 100, and eating foods that are lower on the scale is always a good idea.
-Do you have any idea where bananas might rank on this list?
-They can be found at a whopping 62 on the glycemic index!
+Bananas, however, can be found at a whopping 62 on the glycemic index!

 While this is within an average range, you may consider removing bananas from your diet during a time of oily skin.
 Bananas are very high in sugar and carbs, and, even though bananas are good fruits to eat, the high amount of sugar present should be avoided.